Sourdough Brandon Logo

 I keep my dough and starter in my Brød and Taylor Folding Bread Proofer and it keeps it at a steady temperature that you can adjust along with a humidity tray.
 I keep my bread proofer set at a constant 78ºF.

-At the end of bulk fermentation (first rise), the dough should at least double in size, dome, and feel full of air.
+At the end of bulk fermentation (first rise), the dough should at least double in size, be domed, and feel full of air.

 Sourdough sandwich bread dough in bowl at start of bulk fermentation